Find out when you'll get your results

 Your school or college will need to make sure permission for your results to be shared has been given to your exam boards

 If your offer includes other qualifications, especially international qualifications, you might need to send them to us directly.
 You should do this by uploading your certificates to our undergraduate Application Tracker as soon as possible.
+If you have taken a separate English language qualification, you will also need to upload a copy of these results even if you already had your English language qualification when you first applied to us.

 If you have met your offer